"First Acts, Scene 2"

 Since 2008 Drennen has organized his practice around Timon of Athens.
 Unproduced in Shakespeare’s lifetime, it is regarded as the bard’s weakest play.
 The play has become Drennen’s more than 14-year slow walk to self-portraiture.
 Drennen has said this project began as an intuitive response to find a largely unknown subject, deep in the Western canon.
 Working from the minor to major characters, each character serves as an opportunity for satire for his artist’s personae and as a survey of the history of painting.

-Drennan finds inspiration by drawing from his Appalachian childhood to bring new perspectives to forgotten characters and to challenge the viewer.
-Drennan’s artworks combine 2D and 3D elements, as well as video, to break the boundaries of the canvas and explore the self, using art historical references.
+Drennen finds inspiration by drawing from his Appalachian childhood to bring new perspectives to forgotten characters and to challenge the viewer.
+Drennen’s artworks combine 2D and 3D elements, as well as video, to break the boundaries of the canvas and explore the self, using art historical references.

 Since 2008 I have occupied a discarded subject, Shakespeare’s Timon of Athens.
 Shakespeare’s fame promises reverent proximity to culture’s intellectual center, yet this play’s weak status places it—and me—in an unpoliced zone at the edge of the canon.
 The best is adhered to the worst, and strength is inseparable from weakness.